fisho-park/fishochain/README.md

 ---

-**Note: It may be possible to install EOSIO on other Unix-based operating systems.
+**Note: It may be possible to install FOC on other Unix-based operating systems.
 This is not officially supported, though.**

 ---

 ## Software Installation

-If you are new to EOSIO, it is recommended that you install the [EOSIO Prebuilt Binaries](#prebuilt-binaries), then proceed to the [Getting Started](https://developers.eos.io/eosio-home/docs) walkthrough.
-If you are an advanced developer, a block producer, or no binaries are available for your platform, you may need to [Build EOSIO from source](https://eosio.github.io/eos/latest/install/build-from-source).
+If you are new to FOC, it is recommended that you install the [FOC Prebuilt Binaries](#prebuilt-binaries), then proceed to the [Getting Started](https://developers.eos.io/eosio-home/docs) walkthrough.
+If you are an advanced developer, a block producer, or no binaries are available for your platform, you may need to [Build FOC from source](https://eosio.github.io/eos/latest/install/build-from-source).

 ---

-**Note: If you used our scripts to build/install EOSIO, please run the [Uninstall Script](#uninstall-script) before using our prebuilt binary packages.**
+**Note: If you used our scripts to build/install FOC, please run the [Uninstall Script](#uninstall-script) before using our prebuilt binary packages.**

 ---

 ## Prebuilt Binaries

-Prebuilt EOSIO software packages are available for the operating systems below.
+Prebuilt FOC software packages are available for the operating systems below.
 Find and follow the instructions for your OS:

 ### Mac OS X: